 Address: Laucala Private Island, Fiji

 What was once Malcolm Forbes’ private refuge in 1972 is now Red Bull magnate Dietrich Mateschitz’s private-island holiday home.
-This breathtaking tropical hideaway is four square miles of coconut groves and private forest studded with pools, waterfalls, and a golf course.
+This breathtaking tropical hideaway is four square miles of coconut groves and a private forest studded with pools, waterfalls, and a golf course.
 The villa-to-staff ratio is remarkable.
-With 25 villas and over 350 staff, service is guaranteed to be impeccable.
+With 25 villas and over 350 staff, service is guaranteed impeccable.